grhatch/my386blog/_posts/2023-04-17-chess-final-post.md

 layout: post
 title: 'Checkmate - Final Chess Data Analysis'
 author: Gavin Hatch
 description: Results of my analysis of all the chess data!
+Does color give an advantage?
+Is cheating rampant on chess.com?
+Read to find out!
 image: /assets/images/checkmate.avif
 ---